People are always asking me if affiliate marketing is a real business. Yes, it certainly is!

 Acquired Date: July 2018

 Reasons for Success

-Student Loan Hero solved a niche for every growing problem in the United States – student loan debt.
-It is estimated student loan debt is over $1 trillion.
-So Student Loan Hero helped students decrease their debt load.
-They were successful because of they:
+Student Loan Hero filled a niche relating to a growing problem in the United States: student loan debt.
+Estimated total student loan debt is over $1 trillion.

 - Had a comprehensive SEO strategy covering every aspect of student debt and ancillary topics

 - A free membership area to ensure repeat visitors

 The lesson I’ve learned is, as a business, debt pays much better than investing.
 This is thanks to the very nature of our society.
 Unfortunately, there are more people in debt than investing.

 With affiliate marketing, it’s certainly possible to achieve whatever you consider financial success.
 You might not want a seven-figure exit from your business.
 You might be satisfied with creating a part-time side hustle.